shford/anki_lexique_flashcard_generator/README.md

 > Generates Anki import-able flashcards with DeepL translations and sound fields from the French Lexique 3.83.

-## Installation
+# Installation

 1. Clone or download this repository.
 2. Download the Lexique.
 3. In LibreOffice, open Lexique383.xlsb and 'Save As' Lexique383.csv (UTF-8) in desired directory.
-4. For all the program files, you'll need to configure the input file and output locations.
+4. Configure the input file and output file locations in .py files under the Configuration sections.
-5. [Optional] Adjust IDE/interpreter memory.\
-    a.
-I gave my IDE 2 GiB.
-You could probably get away with less.
-6. Register for DeepL API (free version is fine) and copy your API (auth) key into project_credentials.txt
+5. Register for DeepL API (free version is fine) and copy your API (auth) key into project_credentials.txt
-7. Run the python files in order of file names.
+6. Run the python files in order of file names.

 ## Release History